Carlos Melancia

-Carlos Montez Melancia (21 August 1927 – 23 October 2022) was a Portuguese politician who was the Governor of Macau from 9 July 1987 to 22 April 1992.
+Carlos Montez Melancia (21 August 1927 – 23 October 2022) was a Portuguese politician.
+He was the Governor of Macau from 9 July 1987 to 23 April 1992.

 Biography

 Melancia was born in Alpiarça, Santarém District, Portugal in 1927.
-In 1992, his alleged corruption affairs were published in the media.
-He was subsequently indicted for suspected bribe taking by the Prosecutor General of the Republic, thus causing him to resign from the post in that year.
-Melancia was later acquitted and found innocent of all charges by the Portuguese Supreme Court in 2002.
-He also served as Minister of Industry and Technology (1976–1978) and Minister of the Sea (1983–1985).
+In 1990, his alleged corruption affairs were published in the media.
+He was subsequently indicted for suspected bribe taking by the Prosecutor General of the Republic, thus causing him to resign as Governor of Macau in that year.
+Melancia was later acquitted and found innocent of all charges by the Portuguese Supreme Court in 1994.
+He also served as Minister of Industry and Technology (1978), Minister of the Sea (1983–1985) and Minister of the Social Equipment (1985).

 Melancia was the godson of José Relvas, a key figure of the 5 October 1910 revolution and prominent politician in the First Portuguese Republic.
 Carlos Melancia died on 23 October 2022, at the age of 95.